 The executor is entitled to seek compensation on behalf of the estate against any attorney appointed by the will maker under an enduring power of attorney.
-The attorney must have caused a loss by not behaving as required by the Power of Attorney Act 2014.
-The executor only has six months from the date of the death of the will maker to apply to the Victorian Civil Administrative Tribunal (VCAT) for the compensation.
-If the attorney has also died then it is six months from the earlier of the deaths.
+The attorney must have caused a loss by not behaving as required by the Power of Attorney Act 2014 (Vic).
+Generally, the executor only has six months from the date of the death of the will maker to apply to the Victorian Civil Administrative Tribunal (VCAT) for the compensation.
+Executors should promptly obtain expert legal advice before making such a claim.

-An executor may be ordered by a court to act properly and promptly if the beneficiaries believe that the executor is not doing what he or she should.
+An executor may be ordered by a court to act properly and promptly if the beneficiaries believe that the executor is not doing what they should.

 All of the beneficiaries do not have to agree with the decisions of the executor if the executor is carrying out the wishes of the will maker as set out in the will.

-If there is a proposal that the assets be distributed other than as specified in the will, the executor will need to inform all beneficiaries and obtain consent from all adult beneficiaries to the change, preferably in writing.
+If there is a proposal that the assets be distributed other than as specified in the will, the alternate arrangements may create new and different taxation and duty consequences.

 Before consenting to a change in the distribution, beneficiaries should obtain their own legal and financial advice.
-The lawyer acting for the estate is unable to give the beneficiaries independent legal advice because he or she is acting for the estate and there may be a conflict of interest in also advising the beneficiaries.
+The lawyer acting for the estate is unable to give the beneficiaries independent legal advice because they are acting for the estate and there may be a conflict of interest in also advising the beneficiaries.

 An executor can refuse to accept the position of executor, but this should preferably be done before probate is granted.
 If the executor seeks to step down from that position after probate is granted, they must obtain the consent of the Supreme Court.